-Put simply, gifts are given with the expectation that nothing is due in return.
+Simply put, gifts are given with the expectation that nothing is due in return.
 In other words, it doesn’t need to be paid back, ever.
-This is key because if it is actually a loan, it would count against you in terms of your DTI ratio, limiting how much mortgage you can actually afford.

 Once the funds have been transferred to your account, you’ll also need to provide proof of the transaction, which may include a copy of the donor’s check and a deposit slip from your own checking account.

 In short, you need to prove that the funds actually came from the donor in question by paper trailing the money.

 Otherwise, the lender could question the source.
 After all, you could say you received a gift but really just took out an unsecured loan or a credit card cash advance.

 So both the mortgage gift letter and the proof of funds transfer are key to satisfying this loan condition.